Alessandro Caparco

-Alessandro Caparco (born 7 September 1983 in Moncalieri) is an Italian former footballer who played as a goalkeeper for teams such as Ivrea Calcio, Grosseto, CSMS Iași or Concordia Chiajna, among others.
+Alessandro Caparco (born 7 September 1983) is an Italian former professional footballer who played as a goalkeeper.

 Club career

 Born in Moncalieri, Caparco started his career at lowly A.S.D.
 Moncalieri Calcio, and subsequently spent five years at A.S.D.
 Montalto Ivrea.
 In 2008, he moved to Serie B team U.S. Grosseto F.C., and played 19 games in his two-season spell.

 Romania

 In September 2010 the free agent Caparco moved abroad for the first time in his career, joining Liga I team FCM Târgu Mureş.
 He appeared regularly for the side but left the club in December 2013, and signed for Politehnica Iași in Liga II in the following month.

-Ahead of the 2019-20 season, Caparco joined FC Dunărea Călărași.
+Ahead of the 2019–20 season, Caparco joined FC Dunărea Călărași.